Calgary Coin & Antique Home Chinese Reference Guide Index

 Most references suggest that the large Pan Liang coins were the principle coinage of the Chin Dynasty, but a problem arose; they are rather scarce, in fact they have a higher scarcity than ming knifes and square foot spades.
 If they really had been the principle coinage of China for over 75 years, they should be fairly common.
 This takes us back to our earlier theory that square-foot spades, and possibly ming knifes, were still in use throughout much of the Ch'in period, and may in fact have been the principle coinage of Ch'in.

-It is likely that the 34+ mm Pan Liang coins are the earliest issues and may date to the period when the Chin Dynasty was a sub-dynasty under the Zhou.
+It is likely 34+ mm Pan Liang coins are the earliest issues and may date to when the Chin Dynasty was a sub-dynasty under the Zhou.
 While specimens of this larger issue weighing over and under 12 grams probably date to the same period, many collectors value the heavier specimens more highly.

 Pan Liangs under 30 mm can safely be assigned to the Western Han Dynasty and are discussed under that heading.